 People with Alzheimer’s disease and other forms of dementia can become restless, aggressive, or disruptive.
 They may believe things that are not true.
 They may see or hear things that are not there.
 These symptoms can cause even more distress than the loss of memory.

-Doctors often prescribe powerful antipsychotic drugs to treat these behaviours:
+Health care providers often prescribe powerful antipsychotic drugs to treat these behaviours:

 If you are uncertain if your loved one is taking one of these medications please ask their health care team.